 “The moment I hit that door, you’d be on the phone.”

 She shook her head.
 “No, I wouldn’t do that.”

 He stopped in the act of pushing the jumpsuit over his hips.
-The expression on his face was cold as he looked at her.
+The expression on his face was cold.
 “And why am I supposed to believe you’d be that generous?
 Because you like me?”

 “Yeah?
 Well, I used to like you, too.”